 - July 15th - Deadline for reporting previous crop year's NAP crop production

-- July 15th (Starting in 2013) - Deadline to report Spring Barley, Cabbage (Planted 3/31-5/31), Corn, Dry Beans, Forage Seeding, Green Peas, Hybrid Corn Seed, Spring Oats, Onions, Popcorn, Potatoes, Soybeans, Sugar Beets, Tomatoes, and all other crops
+- August 2nd - Deadline to report Spring Barley, Cabbage (Planted 3/31-5/31), Corn, Dry Beans, Forage Seeding, Green Peas, Hybrid Corn Seed, Spring Oats, Onions, Popcorn, Potatoes, Soybeans, Sugar Beets, Tomatoes, and all other crops including CRP.

-- November 15th (Starting in 2013 crop year which starts Oct.
-1st, 2012) - Deadline to report fall seeded small grains and perennial forage, including pasture.
+- November 15th - Deadline to report fall seeded small grains and perennial forage, including pasture.

 - -Continuous Conservation Reserve Program (CCRP)

 The U.S. Department of Agriculture (USDA) prohibits discrimination against its customers.
 If you believe you experienced discrimination when obtaining services from USDA, participating in a USDA program, or participating in a program that receives financial assistance from USDA, you may file a complaint with USDA.
 Information about how to file a discrimination complaint

 is available from the Office of the Assistant Secretary for Civil Rights.